 Burl wood is common in many wood species around the world.
-Although there are differing opinions how they form the general consensus is all are stunning.
+Although there are differing opinions on how burls form, the general consensus is that all are stunning.
 To better understand why maybe we need to understand what burl wood is and its uses.
-Although burl wood furniture and turned wood bowls are the most common there are other uses, such as trim and steering wheels in car, pens, knives and more.
-Although burl wood is common in many wood species it is not that common in the open wood market.
-Dimensional and none figured lumber is the most common.
-With species like Redwood burl, Bigleaf maple burl, and Claro walnut burl being highly sought after but Amboyna burl is one of the most expensive.
-Although, we believe the best quality burl wood is harvested in the Pacific Northwest of the USA.
+Burl wood furniture and turned wood bowls are the most common uses for burl wood.
+It is also used for trim and steering wheels in cars, pens, knives and more.
+Although it is found in many types of wood, burl wood is not common in the open wood market.
+Redwood burl, bigleaf maple burl, and claro walnut burl are all highly sought after, but amboyna burl is one of the most expensive and rare.
+We believe the best quality burl wood is harvested in the Pacific Northwest of the USA.

 Redwood Burl Wood

 The largest burl on record occurred in a coastal redwood tree and was a massive 26 feet.
 These giants are the sole living species of the genus Sequoia in the cypress family.
 There are three related subfamilies of redwoods, two located in the USA and one native to China.
 The tallest tree in the world is a member of the species Sequoia sempervirens, the coast redwood, and the world’s largest tree is a giant sequoia (Sequoiadendron gigantea).
 These giant trees grow in the temperate rainforests along the coast of northern California.
 The moist climate of this rainforest is the perfect environment for burl wood to grow.

 Redwood burl is used by custom furniture makers and DIY craftsman alike.
 Although it is known as a softwood, the burl can be quite dense.
 We harvest old growth redwood logs and stumps from the forest floor, giving them a new life as custom wood furniture, turned bowls and other wood products.